Reducing Obesity Rates in Young Children

 - Get enough sleep.

-Renew Bariatrics have also recently complied a useful infographic with their latest Australian obesity statistics and details on the national strategy moving forward, including key AMA recommendations.
+Renew Bariatrics have also recently compiled a useful infographic with their latest Australian obesity statistics and details on the national strategy moving forward, including key AMA recommendations.

 These recommendations include key elements for tackling obesity in Australia, and some will be particularly helpful for families with young children who are hoping to lose weight or maintain a healthy lifestyle: